horker/oxyplotcli2/docs/md/New-OxyBoxPlotSeries.md

 ### -AyType

-Specifies the type name of the y-axis.
+Specifies the (partial) type name of the y-axis.

 ```yaml
 Type: System.String